-2. Stable income and surplus household cash flow
+2. Stable incomes and surplus household cash flow

 3. Appropriate risk profile

 Even though more Australians can afford to invest than those who do, it does require having the right risk profile.

 What I mean by that is that some people are just not comfortable taking on extra debt, even though it’s the kind that has the potential to increase your personal wealth over time.